maubanel/UE5-Lighting/point-lights/README.md

 ##### `Step 7.`\|`ITL`| :small_orange_diamond: :small_blue_diamond: :small_blue_diamond:

 Add a **Light | Point Light** to the scene and position it on top of one of the embers that is in the shadows.
+Add a new folder called `Torches`.
+Put the **Point Light** in it.
 Adjust the color to match the orange/red of the embers the best you can.

 ![add point light and change color to orange](images/AddPointLight.jpg)